Impact of dispersal on the stability of metapopulations: Model

 The parameters $\zeta_{i,k}$ and $\omega_{i,k}$ encode information on dispersal behaviors.
-The parameter $\omega_{i,k}$ denotes the sensitivity of immigration to the donor patch growth rate.
-Hence, when dispersal is density-independent, we would expect that immigration increases linearly with production, and thus that $\omega_{i,k}=1$.
-When patches are subject to resource competition, positive density-dependent migration can be observed, where emigration is enhanced by overcrowding \cite{Matthysen2005}; in this case, we would expect the sensitivity of immigration to density in the donor patch to be superlinear ($\omega_{i,k}>1$).
-Resources depletion can also impede the success of migration when dispersal is energetically costly \cite{Ruxton1997a}; the sensitivity of immigration to the donor patch density would then become sublinear ($\omega_{i,k}<1$).
+The parameter $\omega_{i,k}$ denotes the sensitivity of immigration to production in the donor patch.
+Hence, when dispersal is density-independent, we expect that immigration increases linearly with production, and thus that $\omega_{i,k}=1$.
+When patches are subject to resource competition, positive density-dependent emigration can be observed, where emigration is enhanced by overcrowding \citep{Matthysen2005}; in this case, we expect the sensitivity of immigration to growth in the donor patch to be superlinear ($\omega_{i,k}>1$).
+Positive density-dependent dispersal is well documented in several species, notably in butterflies \citep{NowickiVrabec2011} and mammals \citep{Matthysen2005}.
+When however immigration is dampened by increased production in donor patches, dispersal can be described as negatively density-dependent.
+The sensitivity of immigration to growth in the donor patch is then sublinear ($\omega_{i,k}<1$).
+This can be the result of a decreased emigration from donor patches.
+Such a behavior has been documented in butterfly species \citep{Baguette2010}.
+Increased growth rates can also lead to resource depletion in donor patches, which can impede the success of immigration when dispersal is energetically costly \citep{Ruxton1997a}.
+The observed negative density-dependent dispersal is then the result of a costly dispersal, which is common particularly for small mammals such as hares \citep{GainesMcClenaghan1980}.